-I try to use home remedies whenever I can, like healing chapped lips without medication, making elderberry syrup to prevent colds before they even come, and charcoal gummies when someone gets the stomach flu.
+I try to use home remedies whenever I can, like healing chapped lips naturally, making elderberry syrup to boost immunity, and charcoal gummies when someone gets the stomach flu.
 And these all work!

 But I tried every stretch and massage technique you can think of to stop my restless legs from keeping me up at night and nothing worked.